IDW-12: Ethics

 • Ethical theories covered: Utilitarianism, duty ethics, and virtue ethics

-• There are more ethical perspectives, such as discourse ethics, libertarian, or communitarian approaches
+• There are more ethical perspectives, such as discourse ethics, libertarian, or communitarian perspectives

 IDW-12: Ethics